rieckpil/progmot/content/post/writing-a-book-remotely.md

     id: version
     attributes:
       label: Version
-      description: "Which eBook version are you referring to?
+      description: "Which ebook version are you referring to?
 You can find the version as part of the changelog (one of the last pages).
 Pick 'latest' if you can't find it."
     validations:
       required: true
   - type: textarea